LambdAurora/AurorasDecorations/README.md

     - Swings!
     - Has special entity collision handling for swinging.
     - Supports modded lanterns.
+- Pet beds
+  - Cozy little beds for your little friends!
+  - Comes in all dye colors.
 - Wall candles
   - Candles can be put on walls.
   - They work the same as normal candles.